zackgithuboriginal/trestore-milestone-project-4/README.md

 **Expected:** While signed in as an authorised user, the user should be able to edit and delete any comment on the blog.

 **Result:** On the progress blog page, the user can open the comment section and either click edit or delete on any comment in the comment section.
-If they select the delete button the comment will be deleted, if they select the edit button.
-The comment will be replaced with a form textarea containing the current comment.
+If they select the delete button the comment will be deleted if they select the edit button.
+The comment will be replaced with a form Textarea containing the current comment.
 If they then click the 'Save' button the page will reload and the comment will be updated.

 ![Image of edit comment button](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/edit-comment-1.PNG)